Magazine

 • What is the size of his company (revenue, employees)?

-Note: details will help in building the fields for order forms.
+Note: Details will help build the fields for order forms.

 Role in a Company = f(role, metrics, typical day, skills, tools)